Don’t be afraid to tap into donor-advised funds (DAFs)

 DAF fundraising is an incredibly valuable opportunity for nonprofits amid a broadly challenging fundraising environment.
 DAF giving is growing rapidly and DAF donors are proven to be more consistent, long-term supporters.
 Plus, it’s easier than ever for nonprofits to engage DAF donors by tapping into a sector-wide initiative like DAF Day and leveraging all the educational resources now available!

-Donors can learn more about how to become a DAF donor, how to pick organizations to support, and how to rally your network to do the same.
-Register for Chariot’s September 26 webinar DAF Day for Donors: Show Your Network Why You DAF, which will include Tracy Waksler, vice president of Growth at Candid.
+Donors can learn more about how to become a DAF donor, how to pick organizations to support, and how to rally your network to do the same by watching the recording of Chariot’s September 26 webinar DAF Day for Donors: Show Your Network Why You DAF, which features Tracy Waksler, vice president of Growth at Candid.

 Photo credit: kali9 via Getty Images